-The older I get, the more concerned I am with survival fitness, especially considering that hard times are just around the corner.
+The older I get, the more concerned I am with survival fitness.
 I’ve only posted one other article on fitness, “Getting In Shape For TEOTWAWKI,” but I’ve learned a few things since them.
 Much of my learning is from The Primal Blueprint.
 I highly recommend that book.
 It completely changed the way I eat and exercise and I’ve never felt better.
 Here are a few things I’ve learned.

 I know a lot of people will disagree with this, but long workouts like jogging are not the best way to exercise.
 In fact, they’re probably one of the worst ways to exercise.
 Last year I went jogging three days a week so I would be able to complete a 10k run.
 Strangely, I only lost a few pounds during the months I spent training.
 I also noticed that even though I could jog for several miles, I still got winded when I ran up the stairs in my house.